raspberrypilearning/packaging-your-code/en/step_7.md

 twine upload *
 ```

-You will be prompted to enter your PyPI username and password, your project will then be uploaded.
+You will be prompted to enter your PyPI username and password, and your project will then be uploaded.

 --- /task ---

 ![twine upload](images/twine_upload.PNG)

-Once you project has been uploaded, it can be downloaded and installed using `pip`.
+Once your project has been uploaded, other people can download and install it using `pip`.

 ```bash
 pip3 install my_project
 ```

-When you want to upload a new version of your project you should:
+Whenever you want to upload a new version of your project to PyPI, do the following:
 1. Update the version number in `setup.py`
 1. Run `setup.py` to create a new source distribution
 1. Upload the new version using `twine`